• 425.556.9022

 Club Path is the direction the club head is moving (right or left) at impact.

-A positive value means the club is moving to the right of the target at impact (“in-to-out” for a right-handed golfer) and a negative value means it is moving to the left of the target (“out-to-in” for a right-handed golfer).
+A positive value means the club is moving to the right of the target at impact (in-to-out for a right-handed golfer) and a negative value means it is moving to the left of the target ( for a right-handed golfer).

 Vertical Swing Plane is a measurement of how vertical the swing is.